How Much Does an African Safari Cost?

 • Tips

 Tips for drivers, waiters, room staff and guides can quickly add up.
-Bring a couple of hundred dollars in smaller bills to cover tips.
+Bring a couple of hundred US dollars in smaller bills to cover tips.
 To give you a hint: US$15 per person per day.

 • Travel Insurance

-8 factors influencing the cost of a safari
+8 Factors Influencing the Cost of a Safari

 Now you’ve considered the additional costs you can start to look at all those other variables that can influence overall safari costs.